 Travel also mean a change in routine for me.
 Not big changes but enough to make me appreciate getting back to those routines.
-Less reading, less writing too – this time – but I have been making notes & picking up books to fill in the context for my next novel.
+Less reading, less writing too – this time – but I have been making notes & picking up books to fill in the context for my next novel (Coal Dusters).
 I’ve had a few chats about it with people I’ve met on my search for info & the reaction is positive.
 The time era – mid 1920’s – is one that hasn’t been look at too closely and certainly not in fiction.

-here’s an old piece about growing up on the east coast – it’s hard to tell
+here’s an old piece about growing up in Cape Breton – it’s hard to tell